Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

    Downward movement prohibited

-If the enable signal from the hoist to MotoSuiveur® system loss, the :guilabel:`🟢 Hoist enabled` indicator becomes inactive.
+If the enable signal from the hoist to MotoSuiveur® System loss, the :guilabel:`🟢 Hoist enabled` indicator becomes inactive.
-In this case MotoSuiveur® system does not follow the hoist on a motion request.
+In this case MotoSuiveur® System does not follow the hoist on a motion request.
-Accordingly, MotoSuiveur® system does not provide an Enable signal to hoist.
+Accordingly, MotoSuiveur® System does not provide an Enable signal to hoist.

 .. _No enable signal from hoist:
 .. figure:: /_img/regular-operation/no-enable-signal.png